pengowray/beastiebot/README.md

 `% beastie wikipedia-redlist`

 Getting it to run is non-trivial as Beastie Bot was originally created as a personal project.
-There are a large number of dependencies, many of the unnecessary or only for minor functions.
-There are several databases that are required and none are automatically or dynamically downloaded.
-There are the remnants of several other related projects also in the source code, such as to find commonly used binomial 2-grams that are missing on Wikipedia or Wiktionary.
+There are a large number of dependencies, many of them unnecessary or only for minor functions.
+There are several databases that are required and none of the wikipedia-redlist related ones are automatically or dynamically downloaded.
+There are the remnants of several other related projects also in the source code, such as to find commonly used binomial 2-grams that are missing on Wikipedia or Wiktionary. (e.g. see https://en.wiktionary.org/wiki/User:Pengo/Latin )

 I have not attempted to run Beastie Bot from only the source code so I may be overlooking some requirements.